data-dot-all/dataall/documentation/userguide/docs/pipelines.md

 **Comparison**

-- data.all default pipelines are simpler to implement: in the default data.all CICD, we define CICD infrastructure from data.all code, with option 2 we let users define the CICD infrastructure.
+- data.all default pipelines are simpler to implement: in the default data.all CICD, we define CICD infrastructure from data.all code; with DDK CICDPipelines 2 we let users define the CICD resources.
 With the data.all default pipelines, users don't have to modify the DDK code to create CICD resources, they can directly start working on the data pipeline stack.
 - DDK CICDPipeline offers additional methods and flexibility: the DDK construct comes with some interesting features, such as testing stages or monitoring.
 Users can define their own pipelines from scratch.
-- DDK CICDPipeline creates an extra new CloudFormation stack and the data.all deployed pipeline(s) is obsolete.
+- DDK CICDPipeline creates an extra new CloudFormation stack and the existing deployed CICD pipeline(s) is obsolete.
 - The DDK CICDPipeline construct is an opinionated construct that follows trunk-based development strategy only.
 Hence, you would typically use data.all default pipelines if GitFlow adapts better to your needs.

 ## Single-environment pipelines